danelikethedog/charter-challenge/README.md

 * Reading "preprocess" section...looks interesting.
     > "apply some transform to the input before parsing happens.
 A common use case: type coercion."
 * Looks like new way of doing that is via "coercion".
 Trying that.
+    * It looks to me like it works?

 ## Notes